dennisXZX/web-developer-notes/React.md

 }
 ```

-Access the authenticatio piece of state in the component.
+Access the authentication piece of state in the component.

 ```js
 function mapStateToProps(state) {